aws-samples/automated-llm-insight-discovery-framework/README.md

 ![Architecture](docs/LLM_Auto_Tag_architecture.png)

 The data flow is as below:
-1. Business users upload csv file of user feedbacks to Amazon Simple Storage Service (Amazon S3) bucket.
-The default CSV file format is `product_name,store,id,stars,title,feedback,date`.
+1. Business users Upload user feedback (e.g., a CSV or JSON file) to Amazon Simple Storage Service (Amazon S3) bucket.
+If using CSV, the default CSV file format is `product_name,store,id,stars,title,feedback,date`.
 You can find more from the [sample CSV file](docs/sample_data.csv).
-1. The Amazon S3 data event of the uploaded files will trigger the step function through Amazon EventBridge.
+1. The Amazon S3 data event of the uploaded files triggers the AWS Step Functions through Amazon EventBridge.
  You can find more in the [Workflow Orchestration session](#workflow-orchestration) below.
-1. The AWS Lambda file validation function in the AWS Step Function will extract the feedback from csv, and validate the file.
+1. An AWS Lambda function validates the uploaded file at the beginning of AWS Step Functions workflow.
-1. AWS Step Function uses Map state to call Lambda categorize function for each feedback in the csv, in parallel.
-The Lambda categorize function will invoke the Amazon Bedrock LLM to categorize the feedback and save the result to Amazon Relational Database Service (Amazon RDS) database.
-Amazon RDS is encrypted using key from AWS Key Management Service (AWS KMS).
+1. AWS Step Functions uses a Map state to invoke Lambda functions for parallel LLM processing with Amazon Bedrock, saving results to encrypted Amazon Relational Database Service (Amazon RDS) using AWS Key Management Service (Amazon KMS).
+The RDS database has table `customer_feedback` with columns `id,product_name,store,ref_id,stars,title,feedback,label_llm,create_date,last_updated_time,label_post_processing,label_correction,execution_id`.
+1. Amazon Bedrock takes the user-defined instruction prompt as a task, a feedback record as input, and generates expected insight analysis.
 Please find more in the [LLM and Prompt Engineering session below](#llm-and-prompt-engineering).
-The RDS database has table `customer_feedback` with columns `id,product_name,store,ref_id,stars,title,feedback,label_llm,create_date,last_updated_time,label_post_processing,label_correction,execution_id`.
-1. If there is no right category for certain amount of feedbacks, the Lambda create new category function will create new category.
+1. A Lambda function performs post-processing on the insight results, e.g., summarizing the statistics of input feedback and optionally suggesting new categories.
-1. At the end, AWS Step Function will publish the running result to Amazon Simple Notification Service (Amazon SNS) topic.
+1. At the end, AWS Step Functions publishes the results to an Amazon Simple Notification Service (Amazon SNS) topic, which sends an email with the results to business users.
-1. Configure the Amazon Quicksight to visualize the results in Amazon RDS database.
+1. Configure the Amazon Quicksight to visualize the results in the Amazon RDS database.
 Please find more in the [Visualization session](#visualization) below.

 #### Workflow Orchestration